Provider Enrollment and Credentialing FAQs

 For more information about the re-verification process, go to https://www.nctracks.nc.gov/content/public/providers/provider-recredentialing.html

-On-going verification only occurs when a provider license or certification is about to expire.
-60 days before the provider accreditation or license expires, CSRA will send the provider a notice to complete a MCR to update the accreditation or license information.
+Ongoing verification only occurs when a provider license or certification is about to expire.
+60 days before the provider’s accreditation or license expires, NCTracks will send the provider a notice to complete a MCR to update the accreditation or license information.
 Although CSRA may receive information from licensing boards to automatically update the provider record, it is the responsibility of the provider to ensure their credentials are updated before they expire.
-On-going verification is completed using the MCR application.
-When completing on-going verification, the provider will simply start a new MCR application and update the license # or expiration date.
-Some licenses or certifications expire annually.
-There is no cost to complete on-going verification of an existing credential.
+Credential updates are completed using the MCR application.
+When updating a credential, the provider will simply start a new MCR application and update the license, accreditation, or certification and expiration date.
+There is no cost to update an existing credential.

-For more information about updating licensure, see https://www.nctracks.nc.gov/content/public/providers/faq-main-page/Updating-Provider-Licenses-FAQs.html.
+For more information about updating licensure, see the Updating Provider Licenses FAQ.

-A provider will be required to complete a "Maintain Eligibility" application if he/she does not submit claims within a twelve-month period.
+A provider will be required to complete a "Maintain Eligibility" application their NPI is not used on a claim submission within a twelve-month period.
 This process is used to verify that the provider record is still active.
-CSRA will send the provider a notification in the messaging center asking the provider if he/she wishes to remain active.
-If the provider does not complete the Maintain Eligibility application, the provider’s health plans (except DMH) will be terminated.
-If NCTracks terminates some, but not all of the provider’s health plans, the provider will be required to submit a Manage Change Request Application to reinstate the health plans to participate in DHB or DPH health plans in the future.
-If all of the Health Plans are terminated, the provider will have to submit a re-enrollment application.
+CSRA will send the provider a notification in the NCTracks messaging center asking the provider if there is an intent to remain active.
+If the provider does not complete the Maintain Eligibility application, the provider’s health plans (except DMH) will be terminated If NCTracks terminates some, but not all of the provider’s health plans, the provider will be required to submit a Manage Change Request Application to reinstate the health plans to participate in DHB or DPH health plans in the future.
+If all of the Health Plans are terminated, the provider must submit a re-enrollment application.